 Thank you for supporting scholarships that allow students like me to grow and find our place in the world as musicians.
 I can’t say enough how much your generosity means!

-Consider making a gift in support of scholarships so that students like Molly can have the opportunity to pursue their talents and realize their full potential.
+Consider making a gift in support of scholarships so that students like Molly can prepare for successful careers in music and beyond.

 "I am so grateful for the incredible generosity of everyone who gives to the Scholarship Fund."